rstober/Getting-and-Cleaning-Data/README.md

 This is the repository for the Getting and Cleaning Data course project.
 The repository contains the following files:

-* README.rmd: This readme file.
+* README.md: This readme file.
-* CodeBook.rmd: The codebook that lists the files and variables used in the analysis.
+* CodeBook.md: The codebook that lists the files and variables used in the analysis.
-* course_project.R: This is an R script that downloads, merges, and aggregates the test and training data sets.
+* run_analysis.R: This is an R script that downloads, merges, and aggregates the test and training data sets.

-The course_project.R script performs the following operations:
+The run_analysis.R script performs the following operations:

 ### 1. Downloads and unzips the data set